 - must not be kept in a form which permits identification of a data subject for longer than is necessary for the purposes for which the personal data is processed.

 We are obliged to retain certain records (whether in hard copy or electronic form) for various periods of time because:

 - we have a statutory obligation to do so; and/or

 - the information contained in those records may be necessary for the future (for example, questions may arise about the calculation of benefits paid in the past, and data that may be relevant to a possible legal claim needs to be kept until the period within which that claim could be brought has expired).

 This policy document sets out the measures adopted by the Fund to comply with the principles of data minimisation and storage limitation in relation to personal data that it holds.

 Types of personal data we hold

-We hold and process the following types of personal data in relation to Members of the Fund:
+- We hold and process the following types of personal data in relation to Members and beneficiaries of the Fund:

 - Contact details, including name, address, telephone numbers and email address.